Whether you’re new to Hong Kong or have lived here for years, we’re sure you’ll love these fun facts in our A-Z of Hong Kong trivia.

 Last time we counted, there were 353 skyscrapers above 150m in Hong Kong, more than any other city (New York is second, then Dubai and Shanghai).

-T is for Tall
+T is for Tram

 U is for Ukulele